azerion/gamedock-sdk/docs/console/game/asset_bundles/asset_bundles/index.md

 1. Click on **Remove asset bundle** ![trash](https://github.com/azerion/gamedock-sdk/raw/master/docs/console/_images/trash.png) button
 2. You will be prompted to verify your action or with a reject message detailing the reasons for the rejection.
    This action will delete the creative.

+## Activate/Deactivate Asset Bundle

+1. Click on **Activate/Deactivate asset bundle**
+2. You will be prompted to verify your action depending on the status of the asset bundle